gonicus/clacks/doc/common/event.rst

 .. _events:

-GOsa utilizes the XML queue of *QPID*, which enables us to send and filter XML encoded events.
+Clacks utilizes the XML queue of *QPID*, which enables us to send and filter XML encoded events.
 Using *XQuery*, we can filter for special properties inside of the event description.